datahint-eu/vizor-echarts/README.md

  - Ships with echarts 5.4.3
  - `Apache-2.0` Licensed (same as echarts)
  - Lots of examples in the `Vizor.ECharts.Demo` project
+ - Refer to the official echarts [cheat sheet](https://echarts.apache.org/en/cheat-sheet.html) for a quick introduction

 The project currently is not yet production ready, it will be around September/October.
 Small API changes will occur frequently until version >= 1.0.0 .